yongsoft/print_report/readme.md

 # Printer Usage Report

 A Python-based utility for monitoring printer page counts via SNMP, tracking usage over time, and generating HTML reports.

-Curently tested with HP Smart Tank 51x Series.
+Curently We have tested the application with HP Smart Tank 51x Series.
+An example of generated report can be find : reports/printer_report.html

 ## Features